ethereum/ethereum-org/views/content/token.md

 The next step is making the buy and sell functions:

     function buy() payable returns (uint amount){
         amount = msg.value / buyPrice;                    // calculates the amount
-        if (balanceOf[this] < amount) throw;               // checks if it has enough to sell balanceOf[msg.sender] += amount;                   // adds the amount to buyer's balance balanceOf[this] -= amount;                         // subtracts amount from seller's balance Transfer(this, msg.sender, amount);                // execute an event reflecting the change return amount;                                     // ends function and returns }
+        require(balanceOf[this] >= amount);               // checks if it has enough to sell balanceOf[msg.sender] += amount;                  // adds the amount to buyer's balance balanceOf[this] -= amount;                        // subtracts amount from seller's balance Transfer(this, msg.sender, amount);               // execute an event reflecting the change return amount;                                    // ends function and returns }

     function sell(uint amount) returns (uint revenue){
-        if (balanceOf[msg.sender] < amount ) throw;        // checks if the sender has enough to sell balanceOf[this] += amount;                         // adds the amount to owner's balance balanceOf[msg.sender] -= amount;                   // subtracts the amount from seller's balance revenue = amount * sellPrice;
+        require(balanceOf[msg.sender] >= amount );        // checks if the sender has enough to sell
+        balanceOf[this] += amount;                        // adds the amount to owner's balance balanceOf[msg.sender] -= amount;                  // subtracts the amount from seller's balance revenue = amount * sellPrice;
         if (!msg.sender.send(revenue)) {                  // sends ether to the seller: it's important throw;                                        // to do this last to prevent recursion attacks } else {
             Transfer(msg.sender, this, amount);           // executes an event reflecting on the change return revenue;                               // ends function and returns }
     }